Easy Day Trips from Paris

 Best Day Tours from Paris to Champagne Wine Region

-Fontainebleau is best known for the Château de Fontainebleau, the “true home of French Kings” but there’s also a beautiful forest great for hiking or climbing and some pretty small towns around far from the hustle and bustle of Paris.
+However, Fontainebleau is a lovely town with much more than the château.
+There’s also a beautiful forest great for hiking or climbing and some pretty small towns around.

 Trains to Fontainebleau Avon leave from Paris Gare de Lyon (39 min, hourly).
 There’s no need to book train tickets in advance for Fontainebleau.